fdefelici/clove-unit/README.md

 }
 ```

-### 3. Create a Translation Unit
+### 3. Setup the Runner

-A translation unit is the entry point of the program that enables the auto-discovery feature by defining `CLOVE_IMPLEMENTATION`
+A Runner is the entry point of the program that enables the auto-discovery feature by defining `CLOVE_IMPLEMENTATION`
 **once** before `clove-unit.h`.
 This will include the entire library implementation.

 ```c